envisioning/vocab/vocab/hybrid-ai.md

 ---
 category: CORE, ARCH
+generality:
+- 0.88
+- 0.86
+- 0.84
+- 0.82
+- 0.8
+- 0.78
+- 0.76
 slug: hybrid-ai
 summary: Combines symbolic AI (rule-based systems) and sub-symbolic AI (machine learning) approaches to leverage the strengths of both for more versatile and explainable AI systems.
 title: Hybrid AI
 ---